SebastienDebia/mnist-web/README.md

 # mnist-web
 This little snippet recognises handwritten digits.

 It was made as a support for teaching neural networks, as it is more fun to play with than accuracy number on the test set!

+# what's inside?
 The input is done by the user in a web page using javascript.
 The model runs with tensorflow (1.5) and is served using flask.

 2 models are provided:
 - one very simple to demonstrate tensorflow's lower level API
- - a more complex CNN
+- a more complex CNN with better results

 The second model is used by default.
 It is loosely inspired by mobilenet and LeCun's models.